Exercise stress test (treadmill test, exercise ECG): Introduction

 Introduction to exercise stress test (treadmill test, exercise stress ECG)

 Exercise stress testing has been used routinely for over 60 years to evaluate cardiopulmonary function and to diagnose cardiovascular disease.
 The value of exercise stress testing is evident from the fact that exercise capacity (cardiopulmonary capacity) is one of the strongest predictors of cardiovascular and overall mortality.
 Thus, the clinical utility of exercise stress testing is immense and the procedure may be used in numerous situations, ranging from health screening to assessment of symptoms after coronary artery bypass surgery.
-Nevertheless, the primary and by far the most common indication for exercise stress testing is diagnostic assessment of coronary artery disease.
-Several parameters – including electrocardiographic (ECG) reaction, symptoms, physiological reaction, maximal exercise capacity etc – must be taken into consideration when interpreting the results of the stress test.
+Traditionally, the most common indication for exercise stress testing has been the diagnostic evaluation of coronary artery disease.
+However, current guidelines (ESC, AHA, ACC) discourage the use of exercise stress testing for the evaluation of coronary artery disease, which is due to the low sensitivity of the method (details below).
+Sensitivity and specificity are considerably higher for CT angiography, SPECT, echocardiography, and coronary angiography, which are therefore the recommended modalities for the evaluation of coronary artery disease (refer to Evaluation of coronary artery disease and angina pectoris).
+Yet, exercise stress testing provides a fundamental parameter that cannot be obtained by other imaging methods, namely exercise capacity (and VO2max, see below).
+In addition to exercise capacity, stress testing also provides information on electrocardiographic (ECG) reaction, the occurrence of arrhythmias, symptoms, physiological reaction (blood pressure, heart rate) during and after exercise, etc.

 Role of the electrocardiogram (ECG) in exercise stress testing